What if games were more than solitary entertainment or power fantasies?

 Wanna play it?

-I'm organising semi-regular game nights in East London with friends and their friendly +1s :)
+I host semi-regular game nights in London with friends and their friendly +1s :)

 Come play with us!

-Every month I'll send you a short email (sign up 👇) with game night dates, plus links to curious games I'm playing and thought-provoking stuff I'm reading.
+Every month I'll send you a short email (sign up 👇) with playtest invites, plus links to curious games I'm playing and thought-provoking stuff I'm reading.

 Join the Beesness class